 Later made digital prints should be better than the first ones

 Daniel’s excellent observation about improving and changing images to make them better.
 I have argued his point before as well.
 That is, digital printmaking is an evolving art form.
 It is most likely that by the time an artist makes the same print in the thousands, or for years to come that the process to make them will be better.
 Improved printers, substrates, dyes, inks and software help printmakers to continue to turn out better reproductions than the first in the batch.
 Not to mention the improved skills of the printmaker, too.

 This evolving situation turns the whole notion of A/Ps upside down when later prints stand a greater chance of being better than the first.
 We are living in different times.
 Consumer tastes are changing; we need to keep up with or be in front of their desires.
 I don’t see how limited edition digital fine art reproductions fit into the equation when the demand is for authenticity and transparency with a potential backlash against anything that doesn’t meet those standards.

 Limited editions limit the income of the entire pipeline

-Why should artists, dealers, galleries and printers be forced to shut off their income stream when a print with viral potential gets shelved because we are beholden to an antiquated form of marketing that doesn’t make sense for anyone?
+Why should artists, dealers, galleries and printers be forced to shut off their revenue stream when a print with viral potential gets shelved because we are beholden to an old form of marketing that doesn’t make sense for anyone?

 It seems to me if those who continue to rely on these outdated tactics are going to have an increasingly difficult time in the future.
-It was not that long ago that many people in the industry thought giclees and digital prints were the worst thing that happened to the business.
-Turns out print-on-demand was one of the best things in the past 100 years for the business.
-It’s time now to move so the marketing of this wonderful technology catches up with the benefits the technical development have brought us.
+It was not that long ago that many people in the industry thought giclees and digital prints were the worst things that happened to the business.
+It turns out print-on-demand was one of the best things in the past 100 years for the business.
+It’s time now to move, so the marketing of this incredible technology catches up with the benefits the technical development have brought us.